openshift/training/beta-1-setup.md

 ### Run the Pod
 To create the pod from our JSON file, execute the following:

-    osc create -f hello-pod.json -n betaproject
+    osc create -f hello-pod.json

-Notice that we specfied the namespace, or project id, in the above command.
-This ensures that our pod is created (placed) into our namespace (project).
 The command should display the ID of the pod:

     hello-openshift

 Issue a `get pods` to see that it was, in fact, defined, and to check its
 status:

-    osc get pods -n betaproject
+    osc get pods
     POD             IP       CONTAINER(S)                     IMAGE(S)                           HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift          ose3-master.example.com/192.168.133.2 name=hello-openshift   Pending